-Gareth cursed himself for his reaction and reached out to take it, frowning when the man only pulled it closer to him.
+Gareth reached out to take it, frowning when the man only pulled it closer to him.

 “You should be careful walking around this place at night, sir.
 With your clothes and your fancy way of speaking, you’re asking to get robbed.”

 It was impossible to miss the threat there, even for Gareth, who’d never found himself in a situation like this in his life.
 He readied himself to run.
 He could replace the cigarette case.
 The same could not be said of his life.
 But when he turned, he found another man standing behind him, this one with a long knife in his hand.
 It glittered in the sliver of moonlight that fought its way down to them.

 It was the shopper that bumped into him earlier, Gareth realized.
 He looked so much like the man with his cigarette case that they had to be related, and Gareth cursed himself for not noticing it before.